-1. No contract awarded may be assigned to any other person without the consent of the governing body or its authorized representative.

-2. No contract awarded or any portion thereof may be assigned to any person who was declared by the governing body or its authorized representative not to be a responsible person to perform the particular contract.
+- 1. Except as otherwise provided in subsection 2: - (a) No contract awarded may be assigned to any other person without the consent of the governing body or its authorized representative. - (b) No contract awarded or any portion thereof may be assigned to any person who was declared by the governing body or its authorized representative not to be a responsible person to perform the particular contract. - 2.
+The provisions of this section do not apply to the assignment of a contract by virtue of the acquisition of the person who is a party to the contract by a person that purchases the full assets and liabilities of the person who is a party to the contract.

+(Added to NRS by 1975, 1537; A 1999, 1684; 2001, 1316; 2019, 773)

-NRS 332.105 Bidders' bonds.
+NRS 332.105 Bonds.

-1. A bid bond, performance bond, payment bond or any combination thereof, with sufficient surety, in such amount as may be determined necessary by the governing body or its authorized representative, may be required of each bidder or contractor on a particular contract.

-2. Any such bonds may be to insure proper performance of the contract and save, indemnify and keep harmless the local government against all loss, damages, claims, liabilities, judgments, costs and expenses which may accrue against the local government in consequence of the awarding of the contract.

-3. If a local government requires such a bond, it shall not also require a detailed financial statement from each bidder on the contract.
+- 1. A performance bond, payment bond or any other bond or combination thereof, with sufficient surety, in such amount as may be determined necessary by the governing body or its authorized representative, may be required of each responding offeror on a particular contract. - 2.
+Any such bonds may be to insure proper performance of the contract and save, indemnify and keep harmless the local government against all loss, damages, claims, liabilities, judgments, costs and expenses which may accrue against the local government in consequence of the awarding of the contract. - 3.
+If a local government requires such a bond, it shall not also require a detailed financial statement from each responding offeror on the contract.

-Exceptions to Requirements for Competitive Bidding
+Exceptions to Requirements for Competitive Solicitations